Welcome to Sno-King Arena’s Learn to Skate Program

 $336 per 1 Parent/Guardian + 1 Child

 Transition from Learn to Skate to more serious figure skating through our Aspire Academy!
 Learn increasingly difficult jumps, spins, foot-work and spiral sequences, turns and edgework.
 Our classes prepare skaters for higher level U.S. Figure Skating, Moves in the Field, Freestyle, and Ice Dance tests.

 If you do not have a private lesson coach and would like your skater to be evaluated for entrance into Academy classes contact Heather Robinson, email@example.com and for more information follow the link below:

 Q: What do I do on the first day of group lessons?

 A: We recommend getting to the ice rank at least 20-30 minutes before your scheduled group lesson.
-When you arrive, check in at the office and receive your lanyard and instructions for where to meet your coach; classes are coded by color.
-Next, proceed to the skate rental counter for your skates and/or helmet.
+When you arrive, check in at the registration desk to receive your lanyard and instructions for where to meet your coach; classes are coded by color.

 Q: Where can I watch my child?